Saturday, 18 May 2019

 Vikrama Chozha’s 8th reign year inscription records the establishment of Chandeswar and naivedyam on Chithirai Thirunal.

-Rajararaja Devar’s 11th reign year inscription records the endowment of burning a sandhi lamp by Kaminayakkan’s daughter Mudhuvatti.
-For the same 1 ½ madai pon was gifted to the temple.
+Rajaraja Devar’s 11th reign year inscription records the endowment of burning a sandhi lamp by Kaminayakkan’s daughter Mudhuvatti.
+For the same, 1 ½ madai pon was gifted to the temple.

 Thiribhuvana Chakravarthy Rajaraja Devar’s 10th reign year inscription records the endowment of burning a perpetual lamp.
-For the same buffalo, 5 was gifted to this temple.
+For the same buffalo, 5 were gifted to this temple.

 Thiribhuvana Chakravarthy Rajaraja Devar’s 16th reign year inscription records the endowment of burning a perpetual lamp by Kadapoyan Eriyapothan alias Athigaiman.
 For the same, 30 cows are gifted to this temple.